-The Board also identifies, categorizes, analyzes and prioritizes risks.
-To assist the Board, management has compiled a list of over 120 risks that the Corporation faces across ten categories, including: financial, hazard, strategic, operational, human resources, third party liability, environmental health and safety, governance, information technology, cybersecurity and policy and reputational risks.
+The Board, working closely with management, also identifies, categorizes, analyses and prioritizes risks.
+To assist the Board, management has compiled a list of over 120 risks that the Corporation faces across ten categories, including: financial, hazard, strategic, operational, human resources, third party liability, environmental health and safety, governance, information technology and policy and reputational risks.
 Additionally, management has developed a detailed colour-coded heat map used to pictorially prioritize risks along the lines of severity, likelihood and ability to mitigate.
 The heat map ranks uncontrolled and residual risks according to severity.